flosskosova/foss4g-2023/_pages/about/faq.md

 ###### What is included in the ticket?

-The cost of the conference ticket includes admission to all the main tracks (excluding workshops) and social events like Ice Breaker and Gala Dinner.
+The cost of the conference ticket includes admission to all the main tracks (excluding workshops) and social events like Ice Breaker, Gala Dinner, Closing Reception.
 You can see the details on the schedule published at the website.
 &nbsp;